FannyPetersen/todo/README.md

 # Simple Todo App (React + Vite)

 This project is a simple todo app built with React and Vite.
-It allows you to add, display, edit and remove todos.
+It allows you to add, display, and edit todos, mark todos as completed, remove todos, and clear all completed todos.

 ## Features

 - Add new todos
 - View a list of todos
 - Edit todos
+- Mark todos as completed
 - Remove todos
+- Clear completed todos

 ## Getting Started